Pedal Commander For 2nd Gen Tacoma Review

 Pedal Commander Throttle Response Controller For 2nd Gen

-What I’ll be showing you today is something that I have wanted to purchase for my Tacoma for a long time!
-The Pedal Commander throttle controller.
+I’ll be showing you today something that I have wanted to purchase for my Tacoma for a long time: the Pedal Commander throttle controller.

-Have you ever felt the need to find a solution for improving your gas mileage or getting better throttle response?
+Have you ever felt the need to find a solution to improve your gas mileage or get a better throttle response?
 Well, the Pedal Commander is the perfect solution for you!
 While we know the intention behind the product, the real question is, do they actually work?
-I know there are many questions in the community regarding how legitimate the claims are.
+I know the community has many questions regarding how legitimate the claims are.

-Like most Tacoma owners I have been looking for some answers to my poor gas mileage and slow throttle response.
-I have had a chance now to install and use the Pedal Commander and I am here to tell you that it definitely works.
+Like most Tacoma owners, I have been looking for answers to my poor gas mileage and slow throttle response.
+I have now had a chance to install and use the Pedal Commander, and I am here to tell you that it definitely works.

-Below you will find a step-by-step walkthrough on how I installed the Pedal Commander in my 2nd Gen Toyota Tacoma as well as a quick review regarding my overall experience.
-Follow these steps, and you too, will be well on your way to improving your fuel economy and throttle response.
+Below, you will find a step-by-step walkthrough on how I installed the Pedal Commander in my 2nd Gen Toyota Tacoma and a quick review of my overall experience.
+Follow these steps, and you, too, will be well on your way to improving your fuel economy and throttle response.

 What Is a Throttle Controller?